-If you hesitate to enjoy avocados due to their high-fat reputation, it’s time to look at them from a new perspective.
-Sure, they contain fat, but it’s primarily the healthy type of unsaturated fat known to lower cholesterol.
-Avocados are also packed with nutrients, including fiber, potassium and essential vitamins.
-You can eat avocados every day as long as you limit the serving size to avoid getting too many calories.
+If you hesitate to enjoy avocados due to their high-fat reputation, it’s time to gain a new perspective.
+Sure, they contain fat, but it’s primarily the healthy type of monounsaturated fat known to lower cholesterol.

 Video of the Day